duccl/cache-it/README.md

 }
 ```

-> The __Load__ Method is called once, when your application starts.
-And the __Refresh__ Method on and off.
+> The __Load__ Method is called once when your app starts.
+And the __Refresh__ Method from time to time.
+>
 > By default, the refresh time is 1 minute.
-See xxxx for details.
+See the Custom Configuration topic for more details.

 3. Call [`AddCachers`](src\CacheIt\Extensions\DependencyInjection\ServiceCollectionExtensions.cs) Service Collection Extension.